costajob/app-servers/README.md

 If you're looking for more complex examples, you will have better luck with the [TechEmpower benchmarks](https://www.techempower.com/benchmarks/).

 ### Disclaimer
-Please do take the following numbers with a grain of salt.
-It is not my intention to promote one language over another basing on micro-benchmarks.
+Please do take the following numbers with a grain of salt: it is not my intention to promote one language over another basing on micro-benchmarks.
 Indeed you should never pick a language just basing on its presumed performance.

 ## Languages